bharathlogs/Real-Time-Head-Pose-and-Mouth-State-Detection-System/README.md

-Real-Time Head Pose, Eye State, and Mouth State Detection
+Real-Time Head Pose and Mouth State Detection

 This project performs real-time facial analysis using MediaPipe FaceMesh and OpenCV.
 It detects: